LanderDC/suvtk/_sources/help/comments.md.txt

 ```

 #### MIUVIG features
-The `--features` input file should contain info on the software, database and method that is used to annotate the features in your viral sequences.
+The input for `--features` is the MIUVIG data file that should contain info on the software, database and method that are used to annotate the features in your viral sequences.
 The [`suvtk features`](features.md) generates `miuvig_features.tsv` containing all tool and databases with their versions and parameters used by `suvtk`.

 ```{dropdown} Example
 :open: